geonetwork/doc/source/administrator-guide/managing-classification-systems/managing-thesaurus.rst

 SKOS format
 -----------

 The Simple Knowledge Organisation Systems (SKOS) http://www.w3.org/2004/02/skos/ is an area of work developing specifications and standards to support the use of knowledge organisation systems (KOS) such as thesauri, classification schemes.
-This format is used by GeoNetwork to store thesaurus information.
+This format is used by |project_name| to store thesaurus information.

 A concept is defined by an identifier, a preferred label, a definition and links with other concepts.
 Labels and definitions could be stored in multiple languages (using the xml:lang attributes).
 Three type of links between concepts have been defined in the SKOS format: